xizhonghua/GreenDC-Summary/papers/AksanliVZR11_mixed-batch-service.md

 ### Introduction
 - Due to the uncertainty of green energy, jobs may need to be cancelled and rescheduled when green energy become low.
 This could result in a wasting of energy.
 - Thus prediction of green energy availability might improve the energy usage.

+### My Comments
+- It seems that they always prefer to schedule the web requests first to guarantee the time response requirements.